v1690117/week-of-year/README.md

 # Week of the year

 Service showing current week of the year.
+It is published here [week-of-year](https://v1690117.com/week-of-year/?prefix=Current%20week%20is%20&postfix=!&fontSize=6vw).

 # Configuration